Eppo-exp/eppo-docs/docs/sdks/common-issues.md

 ![Add attribute to allocation](/img/feature-flagging/add-attribute-to-allocation.png)

-This does require you to determine whether a user is in the beta group before calling `getAssignment`, but it helps to keep the Eppo SDK very light.
+This does require you to determine whether a user is in the beta group before calling `getStringAssignment`, but it helps to keep the Eppo SDK very light.

 ## 5. Not explicitly handling `NULL`

-Any code that calls the Eppo SDK should gracefully handle the case that `getAssignment` returns a null value.
-Eppo’s SDK’s initialization functions are not blocking, meaning that it’s possible for `getAssignment` to be evaluated before the config loads from the CDN.
+Any code that calls the Eppo SDK should gracefully handle the case that `get<Type>Assignment` returns a null value.
+Eppo’s SDK’s initialization functions are not blocking, meaning that it’s possible for `get<Type>Assignment` to be evaluated before the config loads from the CDN.
 While this is typically a rare edge case, it is best practice to have test coverage for the Eppo SDK returning a `NULL` assignment.
 The exact null value that is returned depends on the language of the SDK, e.g. in Javascript it is `null` whereas in Python it is `None` and in Java it is `Optional.empty()`.

 ## 6. Using `NULL` assignments to track control